HariSekhon/Knowledge-Base/travel.md

   even indoor skating and aquarium with sharks and rays
 - [Dubai Marina Mall](https://maps.app.goo.gl/pAcde92GnfexCE2N8) - smaller mall on the Marina but high quality, everything from Wagamama to Waitrose to designer shops and good restaurants
+- [Dubai Hill Mall](https://maps.app.goo.gl/uwsPNDjDJjBystDi9) - large suburban mall with all the usual shops and restaurants
-- [Mall of the Emirates](https://maps.app.goo.gl/Qo3gmeqpzxHU8goj9) - popular mall with even indoor skiing
+- [Mall of the Emirates](https://maps.app.goo.gl/Qo3gmeqpzxHU8goj9) - popular mall with even indoor skiing, in the Al Barsha area which is mostly asian rather than western mix international like Dubai Mall or Dubai Marina Mall
 - [Kite Beach](https://maps.app.goo.gl/9s53Wg9S7vV7Rd8w5) - long popular beach with drinks/cafes,
   and hipster restaurants at the north end

 #### Dubai Restaurants

+Often restaurants outside of the malls are better in terms of prices.

 - [Doors in Dubai Mall](https://maps.app.goo.gl/9s53Wg9S7vV7Rd8w5) - fancy upmarket restaurant overlooking the Burj Khalifa water fountains.
 Go for a special occasion.
 You will pay £10 per juice